 Gulf Coast State College supports an inclusive learning environment for all students.
-If there are aspects of the instruction or design of this course that hinder your full participation, reasonable accommodations can be arranged.
+If aspects of this course's instruction or design hinder your full participation, reasonable accommodations can be arranged.
 Before receiving accommodations, you must register with Student Accessibility Resources.
 Appropriate academic accommodations will be determined based on the documented needs of the student.
-For information regarding the registration process, email sar@gulfcoast.edu or call 850-747-3243.
+For information regarding the registration process, email sar@gulfcoast.edu or call 850-747-3243